ASammour/PhoneCat-Tutorial-App-with-laravel/README.md

 More features?

-If you need to apply any changes, or features to the code, please contacct me with my email.
-Or you can edit the code with you self :).
+If you need to apply any changes, or features to the code, please feel free to edit the code with your self :).

-AMSamour@gmail.com